jdierks26/AutomatedTextReminders/README.md

 I will be using the pandas, datetime, twilio, and io modules, amongst others, and utilizing skills such as nested FOR loops, dataframe manipulation, index matching, etc.

+Files in the repository:
+ - ResumeFetcher.py is the main file
+ - Dates.csv contains all of my Assignments with their Due Dates and Class
+ - .env contains sensitive information (which is converted to xxx for this repository)
+ - PythonAnywhere.png is a screenshot showing my automated task that launches my ResumeFetcher.py daily
+ - TextOutput is an example of a SMS message I've recieved from this program

 I created this project because I wanted an automated reminder system that I didn't have to consistently update, log into, flip through, etc. A system that I could set up once, let it run, and not have to worry about it for the rest of the semester.
 This is why I chose a pandas csv file data format, instead of using JSON files that I could delete, edit and insert on the fly.
 I also wanted to make locating my new classes a bit easier, as now I can just look at a text instead of having to navigate